demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 emerges as the natural unified solvency metric.
 It is onchain-computable, directly tied to the invariant, and suitable for real-time monitoring and policy.
 Combined with Monte Carlo calibration, FPR bands and circuit-breaker rules provide a concrete way to define green, yellow, and red regimes for the system.

-Third, native floor-denominated credit is a distinct strategic advantage of fTOKENs over LSTs.
-By denominating loans against a non-decreasing floor rather than volatile spot, fTOKEN systems eliminate procyclical liquidation cascades and enable predictable leverage that fits institutional mandates prohibiting liquidation-exposed positions.
-This feature—not directly available to LST holders who must rely on external lending protocols—may be as important as the floor itself for treasuries and allocators who value stable collateral behavior.
+Third, native credit is denominated against the floor only—and this design makes it structurally safe.
+Credit issuance consumes headroom but cannot break the solvency invariant; only bad debt can cause insolvency.
+This enables non-liquidatable leverage for treasuries and allocators, and looping strategies where the floor elevation tailwind ($\Delta P_f$) provides a structural advantage unavailable to LST-based loops.
+The governance trade-off is between credit utilization and floor elevation velocity, not between credit and solvency.

-Fourth, tier design is the structural lever that determines long-term viability.
-With naive constant-capacity tiers, Tier-0 becomes heavy and floor elevation can stall.
-With better tier schedules, such as harmonic capacities, floor growth remains economically feasible over many merges.
-Tier design, combined with headroom budgeting, fee-routing, liquidity reallocation, and FPR-driven credit controls, determines whether the floor remains a living mechanism or ossifies at a fixed level.
+Fourth, tier design determines long-term viability.
+With naive constant-capacity tiers, Tier-0 becomes heavy and floor elevation cost scales as $\Theta(m^2)$.
+With harmonic-capacity schedules, elevation cost scales as $O(m \log m)$, keeping floor progression economically feasible over many merges.
+Combined with fee routing and headroom governance, tier design determines whether the floor remains a living mechanism or ossifies at a fixed level.

 In this light, LSTs and fTOKENs occupy distinct roles in a portfolio: